£

 Read Kerry’s story about having fertility treatment before she started treatment for blood cancer.

-Using contraception on chemotherapy
+Using contraception when you're having chemotherapy

 It’s important to use a barrier method of contraception such as condoms while you or a sexual partner are having treatment with chemotherapy drugs.
 This includes hydroxycarbamide, anagrelide and busulfan.